standrewsdigital/digital-pattern-library/SETUP.md

 ```

+## Conclusion

+You should now be all configured to start work on the pattern library.
+You should now read [CONTRIBUTING.md](CONTRIBUTING.md) for some general guidelines and principles of development.

+---

-## 3. Upgrading an existing install
+## Update an existing install

 If you already have the DPL installed and need to update the underlying packages start here:

 ### 1. Make sure your Node.js version is up-to-date.

-To find out which version you have run `node -v` using git bash or the command line.
-You can upgrade to version `6.9.1 LTS` if you don't already have this from [http://nodejs.org/](http://nodejs.org/).
+To find out which version you have, run `node -v` using Git Bash or the command line.

+Update to version `6.9.1 LTS` if you don't already have it from [http://nodejs.org/](http://nodejs.org/).
+All the default installation options work so there is no need to change them.

-### 2. Clone branch from GitHub.
+### 2. Checkout the branch from GitHub.

-Use your prefered git client to clone the branch containing the updated `package.json` files.
+Use your prefered Git client to checkout the branch containing the updated `package.json` files.

 ### 3. Delete the `node_modules` folder.